Recap / Big Finish Doctor Who 081 The Kingmaker

 - The Slow Path: Peri and Erimem spend two years in the 15th century.

-- Stable Time Loop: The remark of the Fifth Doctor in a letter from the future suggesting Peri and Erimem were fine waitresses in the establishment he's visiting at that point, makes them ask for any potential vacancies.
+- Stable Time Loop: The remark of the Fifth Doctor in a letter from the future suggesting Peri and Erimem were fine waitresses in The Kingmaker pub makes them ask for any potential vacancies.

 - Suppressed Mammaries: Peri mentions having to do this when doubling as a one of the princes.